5 Ways to Make Scheduled Sex Hotter Than Ever

 Of all the S-words we can attach to sex, “scheduled” is the one that conjures the worst.
-Well, “slimy” would probably .
-In fact, we seem much more eager to lean on near opposite phrases.
+Well, “slimy” would probably be worse.
+But it’s up there.
+We seem much more eager to lean on near opposite phrases.
 When we think of sex, or rather, when we think of good sex, we often think about “spontaneity.”
 It makes sense, after all.
 Being spontaneous means you get to live in the moment.
 And that’s sexy, right?
 Right.
 Unfortunately, life doesn’t always cater to that approach.
 Sometimes, you have kids and a job and a to-do list that takes up an entire journal.
 Sometimes, life leads you to scheduling sex.
 Of course, that doesn’t mean things have to get stale.
 It simply means you’re injecting a little organization into your intimate time.
 And that can actually work out in your favor.
 Here are six ways to make your scheduled sex hotter than ever.

 Skeptics will say “scheduled sex” puts undue pressure on individuals to perform.
 They’ll say it turns intimacy into a chore.
 But sex is not an obligation.
 Those who chose to organize their sex schedule do so because they like sex, and they want to keep having it.
 Some even say the arrangement carries certain perks spontaneous sex does not.